amandaghassaei/canvas-capture/README.md

 - You cannot record gif and video (or multiple gifs / multiple videos) at the same time.
 This appears to be a limitation of CCapture.js?
 You can record png/jpeg frames as zip while recording a video/gif.
 - `beginXXXRecord` methods return a `capture` object that can be passed to `CanvasCapture.recordFrame(capture)` or `CanvasCapture.stopRecord(capture)` to target a specific recording.
 If `recordFrame` or `stopRecord` are called with no arguments, all active captures are affected.
 - gif.js (a dependency of CCapture.js) has some performance limitations and takes a significant amount of time to process after all frames have been captured, be careful if capturing a lot of frames.
 Exported gifs tend to be quite large and uncompressed you might want to optimize them further (I like [ezgif](https://ezgif.com/maker) for this).
 - Recording png/jpeg frames is currently set to save a zip with no compression with [JSZip](https://github.com/Stuk/jszip).
-Evenso, the zipping process may take some time and you might be better off saving the frames individually with `takeXXXSnapshot()` if you have a lot of files to save.
+Even so, the zipping process takes some time and you might be better off saving the frames individually with `takeXXXSnapshot()` if you have a lot of files to save.

 ## License